JoseSK999/sha256_fhe/tutorial.md

 We also find the operations that we will use as building blocks for functions inside the sha256 computation.
 These are bitwise AND, XOR, NOT, addition modulo 2^32 and the Rotate Right (ROTR) and Shift Right (SHR) operations, all working with 32-bit words and producing a new word.

 Note that ROTR and SHR can be evaluated by changing the index of each individual bit of the word, even if each bit is encrypted.
-Note also that the other bitwise operations can be computed homomorphically and that addition can be broken down into homomorphic bitwise operations.
+Note also that the other boolean operations can be computed homomorphically and that addition can be broken down into homomorphic bitwise operations.

 We then combine the operations inside the sigma (with 4 variations), ch and maj functions.
 At the end of the day, when we change the sha256 to be computed homomorphically, we will mainly change the isolated code of the operations used within these functions.